CMiC Field - Potential Change Items

 [Reset Layout] – Button

 Press this button to reset the layout of the grid.
 Column order, filters, and groupings will automatically save and be displayed in the current state unless modified by the user.
 This button is hidden by default and requires the security role privilege 'Endless Scroll for PCI Details'.
-For more information, please refer to PCIs.
+For more information, please refer to CMiC Field Security - PCIs.

 [Detach] – Button

 Press this button to expand the PCI Detail section to full screen.
 In Detached mode, press [Collapse] to bring the Detail section back to the main screen.
 This button is hidden by default and requires the security role privilege 'Endless Scroll for PCI Details'.
-For more information, please refer to PCIs.
+For more information, please refer to CMiC Field Security - PCIs.

 [Select Budget Lines] – Button

 Press this button to launch the Select Budget Lines pop-up screen.
 This screen is used to review budget amounts for cost codes and categories.
-After reviewing the amounts, budget line items can be selected which will populate the PCI Details with the selected line’s job code, cost code, and category code.
-Individual lines can be selected, or the checkbox located in header of the selection column can be checked to select all of the line items at once.
-The Search bar at the top of the window can be used to search across all of the columns, and the table can be sorted and filtered using the standard filtering options located on the column headers.
-When finished selecting the desired line items, press the [Accept] button.
+After reviewing the amounts, budget line items can be selected which will populate the PCI Details with the selected line’s job code, cost code, category code,

-The details from the selected budget lines will populate the Job, Cost Code, and Category columns in the PCI Details.
+The details from the selected budget lines will populate the Job, Cost Code, Category, and Weight/Measure (WM) columns in the PCI Details.

 NOTE: If the user wants to add multiple lines of the same cost code and category, they will have to re-open the pop-up and select those budget lines again.